-The Board is focused on the commercial success of Hikma and believes that continuing the position of Executive Chairman for a period of time is the best way to achieve success for Hikma because:
+The Board is focused on the commercial success of Hikma and believes that continuing the position of Executive Chairman for a period of time is the best way to achieve success for Hikma for the following reasons:

-- Chairman’s role: The Chairman position is highly visible inside and outside Hikma, acting as an ambassador with business partners and adviser to the divisions.
-It is essential the Chairman intimately understands MENA culture and has strong relationships in the region, can speak Arabic and has extensive pharmaceutical knowledge.
+– Executive Chairman’s role: the Executive Chairman position is highly visible inside and outside Hikma, providing leadership to the Board and management of the Company, acting as an ambassador with business partners and advisers to the organisation

-– Business partners: A significant number of the Company’s key political and commercial relationships across the MENA region are built on the long-term trust and respect for the Darwazah family where the role of the Chairman remains key.
+– Business partners: a significant number of Hikma’s key political and commercial relationships across the MENA region, Asia and some continental European countries are built on the long-term trust and respect for the Darwazah family such that the role of the Executive Chairman remains key.

 The Board continues to operate the following enhanced controls:

-– Governance structure review: The Independent Directors meet at least bi-annually in a private session chaired by the Senior Independent Director.
-This meeting includes consideration of the appropriateness of the governance structure and safeguards for shareholders.
+– Governance structure review: the Independent Non-Executive Directors meet at least bi-annually in a private session chaired by the Senior Independent Director.
+This meeting includes consideration of the appropriateness of the governance structure, the division of responsibilities between the Executive Chairman and the CEO and safeguards for shareholders

-- Committee Chair roles: The Chairs of the Board Committees, all of whom are Independent Non-Executive Directors, undertake a significant amount of work in the oversight of the functions that report to their Committees and have in-depth relationships with the relevant executives.
+– Committee Chair roles: the Chairs of the Board Committees and the Director responsible for employee engagement, undertake a significant amount of work in the discharge of their responsibilities

-– Transparency and engagement: Hikma has always had the highest regard for external shareholders.
-Many of the original investors from before listing still invest and support Hikma today.
-Over 13 years since flotation the Company has maintained the highest standards of shareholder engagement, which is reflective of the importance placed in maintaining strong investor relations and governance.
-Hikma has won and been shortlisted for several transparency and governance awards.
+– Transparency and engagement: Hikma has always had the highest regard for shareholders, with several of the original investors from before listing still investing and supporting Hikma today.
+Over the c.17 years since flotation Hikma has maintained the highest standards of shareholder engagement, which reflects the importance placed in maintaining strong investor relations and governance